 The workload of a consultant can be very heavy, with working nights and weekends a possibility when required.
 It is, however, a very sociable profession with plenty of networking opportunities, as well as more casual social occasions.
 Many firms have implemented flexible working practices and offer the opportunity for sabbaticals and secondments after a period of service.

 What are the main specialisms and areas of work in consulting?

 Within consulting there are services and industries.
 Simply put, services are the type of work a firm does and industries are the fields they work in.
-Some firms specialise in a particular function – such as strategy – and a variety of industries, while others specialise in one function in one particular area of industry.
+Some firms specialise in a particular service – such as strategy – and a variety of industries, while others specialise in one service in one particular area of industry.
 Other firms incorporate a variety of both.
 The majority of the larger consultancy firms specialise in a particular function and work across a number of industries, whereas niche firms tend to specialise in one function and one particular industry.